-The company has been recognized as a secure provider or not only domestic products but also goods from around the world.
+The company has been recognized as a secure provider of not only domestic products but also goods from around the world.
 With just a push of a button, customers can get direct access to many global brands, including those which do not even have a physical presence in the country.
-With its nationwide logistic network, JD.com offers both same-day and next-day delivery.
+With its nationwide logistics network, JD.com offers both same-day and next-day delivery.
 By getting its hands on the logistics network as well, JD, in fact, is the only China ecommerce platform that controls every part of its supply chain.

 JD.com has even launched its own shopping holiday in the same vein as Alibaba’s Double 11.
-JD’s shopping holiday is called 618, and is celebrated during the first 18 days of June.
+JD’s shopping holiday is called 6.18, and is celebrated during the first 18 days of June.
 Like Double 11 other platforms have begun to participate in this holiday.
-This holiday has developed into the second largest China ecommerce holiday behind double 11 over the last few years.
+This holiday has developed into the second-largest China ecommerce holiday behind double 11 over the last few years.

 JD’s worth is further proved by its collaboration with Walmart.
 Since 2016, the retail giant was confident enough to hand over all of its Chinese e-commerce business to JD, in exchange for a 5% equity share.
 Speaking of shareholders, JD is also backed by Tencent with maintains an over 21% equity stake.